lmiller1990/vue-scroll-progress/README.md

 ```

 To learn why this is a good to do, research `requestAnimationFrame` and passive event listeners - there is a lot of information out there.
 There are other improvements and optimizations that I might write about in a future article.

+## Conclusion

+This article covered:

+- some caveats of `getClientBoundingRect`
+- using Vue as a thin wrapper around your business logic
+- basic SVG

+The source code is available [here](https://github.com/lmiller1990/vue-scroll-progress) and a working demo [here](https://lmiller1990.github.io/vue-scroll-progress/).